Rouages: “At the interface between conservation and research”

 Caroline Loup's favorite sample

-My favorite sample is a lotus leaf taken from the Jardin des Plantes in Montpellier.
-The person who collected it injected ink into two of the six canals running through the leaf to try and see if there were any exchanges between the vessels.
-For me, this sample is an ideal illustration of the link between conservation and research.
+My favorite sample is a lotus leaf that was collected from the Montpellier Botanical Garden.
+The person who collected it injected ink into two of the six channels that run through the leaf to see if there was any exchange between the vessels.
+For me, this sample perfectly illustrates the link between conservation and research.

 Marie-Angeline Pinail's favorite piece

-My favorite piece is a papier-mâché lung from the Louis Auzoux collection, which dates back to the 19th century.
-When I arrived at the UM in 2015 I had to open boxes and in the first one I opened, I found a natural preparation: a human lung.
-It was the first time I'd ever held real human lungs in my hands, and it made a huge impression on me.
+My favorite piece is a papier-mâché lung from the Louis Auzoux collection, which dates back tothe 19th century.
+When I arrived at UM in 2015, I was asked to open some boxes, and in the first one I opened, I found a natural specimen: a human lung.
+It was the first time I had ever held real human lungs in my hands, and it made a big impression on me.
 When I saw Louis Auzoux's piece, I was so struck by the resemblance that it became my favorite.